UbiquityRobotics/learn/doing_more/network_connect.md

 If your workstation is a virtual machine, it accesses the network through its host.
 So to change its network attachment, you must shut it down, close the virtual machine, change the host network attachment, then start the workstation again.

-*{ Wayne: Lots of problems here.
-The virtual machine does not need to be shut down, since it is bridged.
+*{ TODO: The virtual machine does not need to be shut down, since it is bridged.
 Just use the native OS.

-Joe: put in our intro

-The real problem is that there needs to be context that that there are three environments -- Native OS (usually Windows/MacOS), Linux running on workstation (usually Ubuntu 16.04LST running on VirtualBox), and a termininal emulator window that is connected to the robot. }*
+}*

 To test,